RoyMcQueen/Fitmind/README.md

 # Fitmind

-### A simple mindfulness app that encourages meditators to submit their own thoughts for greater insights into their minds.
+### A simple mindfulness app that encourages meditators to submit their own thoughts for greater insights into their minds, through machine learning sentiment analysis and data analysis techniques.

 #### App preview